torvalds/linux/Documentation/virt/kvm/review-checklist.rst

   basic host and guest operation if no open source VMM uses the feature.

 Bigger features, usually spanning host and guest
-  These should be supported by Linux guests, with limited exceptions for Hyper-V features that are testable on Windows guests.
+  These should be supported by GNU/Linux guests, with limited exceptions for Hyper-V features that are testable on Windows guests.
 It is strongly suggested that the feature be usable with an open source host VMM, such as at least one of QEMU or crosvm, and guest firmware.
 Selftests should